pranav244872/SDLgamedev/README.md

 ---
 ## Create Your Own Levels

-The Warhammer Game Engine is designed to be flexible, and we encourage users to create and share their own levels.
+The Warhammer Game Engine is designed to be flexible, and I encourage users to create and share their own levels.
 Since levels are defined using Lua scripting, creating a custom level is as simple as editing the Lua files.

 **How to Contribute:**
 - Create a New Level: Modify or create your own Lua scripts to define new levels.